-The pros and cons of legalising drugs in the UK
+The pros and cons of legalising drugs

 A tide of support for legalising drugs seems to be rising around the world.
 Could it work here too?